hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 ## Design for W3C representation of AnonCreds credentials and presentation

-Currently `anoncreds-rs` library only provides support for Indy styled AnonCreds credentials matching to the [specification](https://hyperledger.github.io/anoncreds-spec/).
+Currently `anoncreds-rs` library only provides support for legacy Indy styled AnonCreds credentials matching to the [specification](https://hyperledger.github.io/anoncreds-spec/).

 This design document proposes extending of `anoncreds-rs` library to add support for AnonCreds W3C representation of